CDHUppsala/alt-right-formations/README.md

 The project uses `conda` for dependency management.
 First make sure conda is installed, you can follow the regular install instructions for [linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).
-If on BEAST you can simply activate the environment by
+If on the server you can simply activate the environment by

 ```
-conda activate /zpool/beast-mirror/alt-right-formations/3.10.8
+conda activate /fullpath/to/env
 ```

-Or for convenience fist `export CONDA_ENVS_PATH=/zpool/beast-mirror/alt-right-formations/` and them simply `conda activate 3.10.8`.
+Or for convenience fist `export CONDA_ENVS_PATH=/path/to/projectfolder` and them simply `conda activate 3.10.8`.
 If running somewhere else, first create the environment

 ```